viceda-s/42-cursus-level-4/README.md

 ---

-### 🎮 cub3D – In progress 🟠
+### 🖼️ miniRT – In progress 🟠

-- **Objective:** Create a simple 3D game inspired by classic first-person shooter (FPS) games, using 2D graphics to simulate a 3D environment.
+- **Objective:** Develop a simple 3D rendering engine using ray tracing to generate realistic scenes with support for lights, shadows, and basic reflections.
 - **Current Status:**
-    - Development is ongoing, with the basic graphics engine (raycasting) already working.
-Currently, I am working on player movement, environment interaction, and map design.
+    - Development is ongoing, with basic object rendering (spheres, planes, and cones) already functional.
+Currently, I am focusing on implementing more advanced lighting effects, shadows, and performance optimizations.
 - **Challenges Faced:**
-    - The primary difficulty has been the calculation and rendering of 3D graphics using raycasting, as well as managing real-time interactions.
+    - The main difficulty has been optimizing the rendering of complex scenes, particularly in how lights interact with objects.
+Calculating shadows, reflections, and refractions has proven especially challenging in terms of both performance and accuracy.
-    - Working with graphics and real-time physics of movement, while ensuring performance and proper rendering of objects in the scene.
+    - Maintaining performance with the implementation of multiple rays for simulating realistic lighting in real-time without sacrificing rendering quality.
 - **Skills Developed:**
-    - Raycasting, basic 3D graphics, movement physics and interaction with the environment, handling images and textures in real-time.
+    - Ray tracing, vector manipulation, 3D math, realistic physical lighting, implementing reflections and refractions, as well as real-time rendering optimizations.

 ---